Alshwairkh/Datat-Structures-and-Algorithms-University-Project/README.md

 # Datat-Structures-and-Algorithms-University-Project

-The objective of this porject was to design and implement a dictionary data structure.
+The objective of this project was to design and implement a dictionary data structure.
 The dictionary holds a list of words to be used in a spell checker.

 I have implemented the following operations to the data structure:
 1. Initialization